conservatives and their

 and transsexuals.
 The acronym "LGB" refers to lesbians, gays, and bisexuals.

 In the English speaking areas of the world, there are two main religious groups that have strongly opposed equal rights for the LGBT community, including access to marriage, protection from hate crimes, and an end to discrimination in employment.
 They are:

 The original sources of their beliefs about homosexuality:

 They have based their position mainly on six or seven passages in the Bible which they interpret as condemning all same-gender sexual behavior regardless of the individuals' sexual orientation, and the nature of same-sex couples' relationships.

 However, two of these passages apparently do not refer to homosexuality as it is normally viewed today:

 - Jude 7's reference to "strange flesh" appears to be related to bestiality -- sex between members of two different species -- not homosexuality.
-In this case it would have been forced sex by humans with two unwilling angels as victims.
+In this case it would have involved forced sex by humans with two unwilling angels as victims.